Apple, Foxconn, and 81 others are accused of using Uighur forced labor

 ASPI says that it contacted the companies to offer opportunities for clarification on the reported details, and some replied.
 According to the report, “a small number of brands including Abercrombie & Fitch” have already requested that their contract manufacturers terminate relationships with problematic suppliers, while Adidas, Bosch, and Panasonic denied direct contractual relationships with the Uyghur laborer-procuring suppliers, but didn’t rule out links within their supply chains.

 The report, titled Uyghurs For Sale (based on the alternative spelling of Uighur), is worth reading in its entirety.
-There’s a substantial chance that the issue will be addressed by Apple, which has generally worked to address media-identified labor issues in its supply chain, albeit only after significant public attention and condemnation, rather than after the initial report.
+There’s a substantial chance that the issue will be addressed by Apple, which has generally worked to address media-identified labor issues in its supply chain — albeit only after significant public attention and condemnation, rather than after the initial report.
 It’s worth noting that the company objected last year to a report that Chinese government-sponsored hackers exploited iPhone vulnerabilities to surveil Uighur Muslims for two years, but acknowledged that the hacking took place, while suggesting that it was for a much shorter period of time than initially claimed.